Health and Travel Alerts Learn More Left arrow

 Blue Lagoon Island, Nassau

 With 95 percent of its territory underwater, the Bahamas offers travelers some of the world’s best snorkeling opportunities on reefs and wreck sites.
-If you’re tempted by this dreamy nation of islands with its silky shores, rhythmic beach shacks, and tropical climate, explore Celebrity’s luxury cruises to the Bahamas and book your next escape to the sunshine.
+If you’re tempted by this dreamy nation of islands with its silky shores, rhythmic beach shacks, and tropical climate, explore Celebrity’s cruises to the Bahamas and book your next escape to the sunshine.

 Free Vacation Planning Services